The Social Security Administration has finally notified you that your social security disability insurance (SSDI) application was approved.

 Good question.
 While the hard part is over, there are still some things that will happen before your disability benefits arrive.
 There are also some ongoing obligations on your part.

 Here’s what to expect after you get approved for benefits.
+Watch the video.

 Notice of Decision